-In its place emerged another plan to build a first-class, fish-friendly sturgeon holding facility at Bonneville Hatchery next to the Columbia River near Cascade Locks.
-Oregon Wildlife Foundation, formerly known as the Oregon Wildlife Heritage Foundation, spearheaded a fund-raising campaign and raised more than $350,000 toward the construction of what is now known as the Sturgeon Viewing and Interpretive Center, located at Bonneville Hatchery next to Bonneville Dam.
-The Sturgeon Center is one of Oregon’s top visitor attractions.
+Recognizing the need to give Herman a safe home after his reign at the State Fair ended, Oregon Wildlife Foundation hatched a plan to build a first-class, fish-friendly sturgeon holding facility at Bonneville Hatchery next to the Columbia River near Cascade Locks in the mid-1990s.
+The Foundation spearheaded a fund-raising campaign and raised more than $350,000 toward the construction of what is now known as the Sturgeon Viewing and Interpretive Center.
+A grant from ODFW's Restoration and Enhancement Program also helped fund the center.

 ODFW engineers designed the Sturgeon Center so it would preserve the historical architecture found at Bonneville Hatchery, mostly native stone and vegetation.
-Thanks to those efforts, Herman is now resting comfortably in the two-acre pond, feeding on fresh salmon, and doing swim-bys for tourists from all over the world who stop in by the tens of thousands to eagerly snap selfies with him to send to friends.
+Thanks to those efforts, Herman rests comfortably in a pond, feeding on fresh salmon, and doing swim-bys for tourists from all over the world who stop in by the tens of thousands to eagerly snap selfies with him to send to friends.
 It is one of the few places on the planet where people have the opportunity to gaze directly into the eyes of a fish that predates man by millions of years, a modern day dinosaur.

 So nowadays Herman is kicking back and enjoying the good life at Bonneville.
 He doesn't have to hunt or scavenge for food in the bottom of the Columbia River anymore because hatchery technicians bring him a steady diet of fresh salmon.
 Eight smaller sturgeons – two 8-footers, a 7-footer, and four smaller sturgeons – also live in the pond and keep Herman company.
 Someday one of them may become the next Herman.
-That could be awhile, though, because even at age 77 the current Herman potentially has a couple more decades to reign as the state's oldest and largest captive sturgeon.
-An older, smaller sturgeon viewing pond has approximately 21 sturgeons in it, all of them less than four feet in length.
+That could be awhile, though, because even at estimated age of 85 as of 2023, the current Herman potentially has another decade to reign as the state's oldest and largest captive sturgeon.
+An older, smaller sturgeon viewing pond has approximately 18 sturgeons in it, all of them less than four feet in length.

 Though Herman is not coming back to the state fair, people who want to see him can easily do so.
 The Sturgeon Viewing and Interpretive Center at Bonneville is just 45 minutes east of Portland on highway I-84.
 It's a great place to bring the family for a day's outing.
 There is abundant parking and admission is free.
 In addition to vising Herman and his sturgeon friends, visitors can take advantage of the hatchery's other attractions such as the salmon rearing ponds, visitors' centers and the spawning room, which is seasonal.
 Display ponds where people can feed rainbow trout are open year-round.
 The best time to view adult fall Chinook and Coho salmon is from August through November with spawning viewing in early September and late October.

-The Spruce Gifts and Provisions shop is open year round and is owned and operated by Oregon Wildlife Foundation, a non-profit organization.
-Proceeds from the gift shop are used to benefit Oregon's fish and wildlife.
+The Spruce Gifts and Provisions shop is open year-round and is owned and operated by Oregon Wildlife Foundation, a non-profit organization.
+Proceeds from the gift shop (which features sturgeon stuffies and Herman the Sturgeon hoodies) are used to benefit Oregon's fish and wildlife.
 Neighboring Bonneville Dam has a visitor's center and offers site tours for large groups.